tbklang/tlang/small_doc_Resolver.md

 This constructs a new resolver with the given root program and the type checking instance.
 This implies you must have performed parsing, constructed a `TypeChecker` and **only then** could you instantiate a resolver.

-Now that we know how to construct a resolver, let's see what methods it makes available to every component from the `TypeChecker` (as it is constructed here) and onwards:
+Now that we know how to construct a resolver, let's see what methods it makes available to every component from the `TypeChecker` (as it is constructed here) and onwards.

+The first set of methods relate to the name generation of entities in the AST tree.

 | Method                    | Return type | Description                           |
 |---------------------------|-------------|---------------------------------------|